 About Dr. van Deursen

-Jan van Deursen, Ph.D., received his Bachelor of Science in biology from the University of Nijmegen in the Netherlands, and continued at that institution to earn his master's degree and doctorate in molecular and cellular biology.
+Jan van Deursen, Ph.D., who is the chair of Mayo Clinic's Department of Biochemistry and Molecular Biology, received his Bachelor of Science in biology from the University of Nijmegen in the Netherlands, and continued at that institution to earn his master's degree and doctorate in molecular and cellular biology.

 In 1994, Dr. van Deursen started his independent research career as a faculty member at the St. Jude Children's Research Hospital in Memphis, Tennessee.
 During the next five years, he conducted research in his laboratory, elucidating the mechanisms that underlie nuclear-cytoplasmic transport and how regulation of this process contributes to leukemia.
 He also developed a mouse gene knockout core facility.